 Therapeutic use or disuse of progestogens

 Women who have endometriosis often use a progestogen to help suppress the growth of their endo implants.
 For that strategy to be effective, they need to deliberately produce a situation of progestogen-heavy imbalance to be sure all of the influence of the estrogen they are taking is countered.
-For these women, the needs of endo control take a higher priority than just comfort.
+For these women, the needs of endo control take a higher priority than just comfort although there are some measures we can take to reduce that systemic impact and risk.

 So too, women who have no ovaries but still have their uterus will need a progestogen to prevent the estrogen they're making and taking from causing a cancerous stimulation of their uterine lining.
 This is another situation where health needs trump comfort, although there are methods of managing those progestogens to limit their influence in overall hormone (im)balance.